Kingdoms of Kerala: Religious pluralism

-Succession practices
+Matrilineal succession

-All the kingdoms practised Marumakkathayam, a system of matrilineal inheritance.
-Through this system, descent and the inheritance of property were passed from the maternal uncle to nephews or nieces.
-The right of the child was with the maternal uncle or the mother's family rather than the father or the father's family.
-Through this bloodline, surnames, titles, properties, and everything of the child are inherited from his uncle or mother.
-Usually after one king, his younger brothers succeed to the throne, and after that, their eldest nephew through their sisters succeeds, with the cycle passing on to the next generation.
-The son of a king may receive a courtesy title but has no place in the line of succession.
-In the absence of nephews, nieces could also succeed to the kingdom, as in the case of Queen Gowri Lakshmi Bayi who was the queen regnant of Travancore from 1810 to 1813.
+Almost all of the states of Kerala, including the Muslim one, practised marumakkathayam, a system of matrilineal inheritance.
+Under this system, descent and the inheritance of property were passed from the maternal uncle to his nephews or nieces.
+A child's rights lay with the maternal uncle or the mother's family rather than with the father or the father's family.
+Through this bloodline, names, titles, property, and everything belonging to the child were inherited from the mother or maternal uncle.
+Usually, after a king, his younger brothers succeeded to the throne, and after them, their eldest nephew through their sisters succeeded, with the cycle passing on to the next generation.
+The son of a king might sometimes receive a courtesy title but had no place in the line of succession.
+In the absence of nephews, nieces could also sometimes succeed to the kingdom.